 Our full-length essays and articles generally run 15–20 double-spaced manuscript pages (3,750–5,000 words).
 Under this format, introductions should offer our non-specialist, non-scholarly readers a context for topics but should not survey the relevant historiography in detail.

-Our shorter features, which typically run 8–14 pages (2,000–3,500 words) include: Upbeat Down South (music), Not Forgotten (personal reminiscences), Beyond Grits and Gravy (food), South Polls (surveys on contemporary trends), and Mason–Dixon Lines (poetry).
-We do not accept unsolicited manuscripts for South Polls or Mason–Dixon Lines and regret that we are not currently accepting book reviews.
+Our shorter features, which typically run 8–14 pages (2,000–3,500 words), include: Upbeat Down South (music), Not Forgotten (personal reminiscences), Beyond Grits and Gravy (food), and Southern Voices (interviews).
+We do not accept unsolicited poetry submissions.

-Photo or art essay submissions should include 10–25 high resolution (at least 1.5 MB) images, along with a short introduction of 200–300 words and captions/identifying information for the images submitted.
+Photo or art essay submissions should include 10–25 high-resolution TIFFs, along with a short introduction of 200–300 words and captions/identifying information for the images submitted.

-Please submit your work via Submittable, paying special attention to the appropriate category (General Submission or Special Issue Submission).
+Please submit your work via Submittable, paying special attention to the appropriate category or special theme.

-All submissions are subject to review by the editors and by outside experts and will be copyedited for style and clarity.
-Authors transfer copyright of accepted work to Southern Cultures, although we are pleased to grant authors permission up their request to reprint their essays.
+All submissions are subject to review by the editors and by external referees and, if accepted, will be copyedited for style, clarity, and soundness of argument.
+This can take the form of light copyediting or more involved content and organizational editing.
+We see the copyediting process as dynamic and collaborative, and authors will have an opportunity to respond to the reviewers and to subsequent copyedits.
+Authors transfer copyright of accepted work to Southern Cultures, although we are pleased to grant authors permission to reprint their essays with acknowledgement upon request.
 We do our best to respond to submissions within 8 weeks.